nylas/components/README.md

 The Nylas Components include:

-- [Agenda](https://docs.nylas.com/docs/agenda-component) -Display a day, week, or month view of all events from one or more users or calendars.
+- [Agenda](./components/agenda): Display a day, week, or month view of all events from one or more users or calendars.
-- [Composer](https://docs.nylas.com/docs/composer) - Draft and send emails.
+- [Contact List](./components/contact-list): Display a list of selectable contacts from a user’s contacts book.
-- [Contact List](https://docs.nylas.com/docs/contact-list-component) - Display a list of selectable contacts from a user’s contacts book.
+- [Composer](./components/composer): Draft and send emails.

 The Components repository is for people who want to modify the code and build it from the source.
-Visit our [documentation](https://docs.nylas.com/docs/nylas-components) if you are looking for the easiest way to get started with Nylas Components.
+Visit our [documentation](https://developer.nylas.com/docs/user-experience/components/) if you are looking for the easiest way to get started with Nylas Components.

 If you want to report a bug, create a feature request, or contribute code, take a look at the [Contributing Guidelines](CONTRIBUTE.md).